paulfryy/Actuarial_Optimization/docs/source/Tutorial.rst

 at the end of the optimization (This is what is being minimized).

 **Note:** There is a lot of excluded output from myOptimize.run() that is printed in the console.
-It has been excluded for increased readability in this tutorial, yet may be useful in context.
+It has been excluded for increased readability in this tutorial, yet may be useful in context. **This part of the code can run for a while, depending on the number of factors being optimized**.

 .. code-block:: python
        :emphasize-lines: 3,5,7